Geometric analysis of a truncated Galerkin discretization of fast-slow PDEs with transcritical singularities: Analysis of the Galerkin system before blow-up

 The outlined situation requires two main steps: (1) in the region where we do have sufficient hyperbolicity and linear stability, we have to construct for our Galerkin system a suitable family of manifolds $S^{-,k_0}_{\txta,\varepsilon}$, which are sufficient to approximate all solutions starting near the homogeneous attracting branch of the critical manifold, and (2) we have to use a blow-up to propagate points inside $S^{-,k_0}_{\txta,\varepsilon}$ through the singularity.
+We shall proceed with this program in Section~\ref{sec:blowup} for the truncated Galerkin system.
+The reader only interested in the blow-up approach can skip ahead without loss continuity to Section~\ref{sec:blowup}.
+In the next Section~\ref{sec:smallk0} we shall have a more detailed look at approximation of slow manifolds and under which conditions one may be able to tackle the case $k_0\ra \infty$.